emberjs/rfcs/text/0800-ts-adoption-plan.md

 [rfc-0776]: https://emberjs.github.io/rfcs/0776-typescript-blueprints.html

-We will also update the Glimmer Component blueprint in the Ember.js repo to include the component’s signature, so that it can be used by TypeScript.[^glint-signature]
+We will also update the Glimmer Component blueprint in the Ember.js repo to include [the component’s signature][rfc-0748], so that it can be used by TypeScript.

-We will *not* be eliminating `ember-cli-typescript` as part of this process, because it remains a useful home for some of the tooling, and may remain a useful configuration point in the future, for example if we incorporate [Glint][glint] into official Ember tooling.
+We will *not* be eliminating `ember-cli-typescript` as part of this process, because it remains a useful home for some of the tooling, and may remain a useful configuration point in the future, for example when we incorporate [Glint][glint] into official Ember tooling.
 In this design, only the pieces which are *necessarily* shared will be hoisted into `ember-cli` itself, with the other pieces remaining in `ember-cli-typescript`.
 For example, the blueprint for generating `tsconfig.json` files should remain in `ember-cli-typescript`.

 [glint]: https://github.com/typed-ember/glint

 We will also deprecate the `ember-cli-typescript-blueprints` repository, since it will become defunct, with the blueprints moving to the host repository (`ember-source`, `ember-data`, and `ember-cli`) and being authored in TypeScript directly, with types stripped for JS consumers, so they remain in sync permanently.
 (See again [RFC #0776][rfc-0776] for details.)

-[^glint-signature]: If [RFC #0748][rfc-0748] is merged before we make these changes, we will use the final form of that signature.
-Otherwise, we will use the existing form, which only supports component arguments.

 [rfc-0748]: https://github.com/emberjs/rfcs/pull/748